vyorkin-personal/roo-hasherize/README.md

 options are:
 * `keys` - Use it only if your dataset doesn't contain headers
 * `sheet` - Number of sheet to hasherize (only makes sense for spreadsheets)
-* `extension' - To explicityly specify file format
+* `extension` - To explicityly specify file format

 Spreadsheet type is detected by the file extension (`xls`, `xlsx`, `ods`), files without extension considered `csv`.